andrew/ultimate-awesome/README.md

 - [Awesome-RAG](https://github.com/lucifertrj/Awesome-RAG) - RAG-VectorDB-Embedings-LlamaIndex-Langchain.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
-- [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [Awesome-Graph-Research-ICML2024](https://github.com/azminewasi/Awesome-Graph-Research-ICML2024) - All graph/GNN papers accepted at the International Conference on Machine Learning (ICML) 2024.
 - [awesome-odroid-go](https://github.com/chrisdiana/awesome-odroid-go) - 🕹 A collection of awesome ODROID-GO emulators, games & resources 👾.